 Fireball Whiskey Pork Tenderloin

-I’m back with another recipe that uses Fireball!
+I’m back with another recipe that uses Fireball Whiskey!
 This one is Fireball Whiskey Pork Tenderloin!

 It also includes a side dish of apples because pork and apples go together perfectly 🙂